mwouts/jupytext/README.md

 - Markdown and R Markdown documents,
 - Julia, Python, R, Bash, Scheme, Clojure, Matlab, Octave, C++ and q/kdb+ scripts.

-The plain text formatting of the notebook cell divisions is configurable.
+The plain text formatting of the notebook cell divisions in scripts is configurable.
 Popular choices include the `percent` format [`# %%`] used by Spyder, VSCode, and others, and the `light` format which was developed to support this project. `light` uses as few cell markers as possible and is particularly suited for importing a pre-existing python script as a notebook with cell divisions automatically inferred from paragraph breaks in the source code.

 There are multiple ways to use `jupytext`:
 - Directly from Jupyter Notebook or JupyterLab.
 Jupytext provides a _contents manager_ that allows Jupyter to save your notebook to your favorite format (`.py`, `.R`, `.jl`, `.md`, `.Rmd`...) in addition to (or in place of) the traditional `.ipynb` file.
 The text representation can be edited in your favorite editor.
 When you're done, refresh the notebook in Jupyter: inputs cells are loaded from the text file, while output cells are reloaded from the `.ipynb` file if present.
 Refreshing preserves kernel variables, so you can resume your work in the notebook and run the modified cells without having to rerun the notebook in full.